quirin053/trktogpx/README.md

 python converter.py input.trk
 ```

+In addition, it is possible to use `.gpx` files as input if functions such as time or altitude correction are to be applied to individual sections only.

 ### Adjust Split Parameters:
 - `--maxtime` the maximum amount of time between two trackpoints in `hh-mm`, default: `00-05`
 - `--maxdistance` the maximum distance, in _degree_, default: `0.5`